telerik/blazor-docs/components/grid/editing/incell.md

     {
         string fieldName = args.Field;
         object newVal = args.Value; //you can cast this, if necessary, according to your model

+        SampleData item = (SampleData)args.Item;//you can also use the entire model

         //perform actual data source operation here